MicroStrategy/playground/README.md

   - Under "Storage" section, expand the "Local Storage".
   - Right click "http://microstrategy.github.io" and select "Delete All".

+### I am seeing 403 Forbidden Error when loading the Dossier

+This is due to the rate limiting, which is caused by sending too many requests within a short period of time.
+This 403 Forbidden error will disappear after 5 minutes since you first encountered it.
+Make sure to resolve the issue which triggered this rate limitting first.
+For example, delete the local storage of the Code Panel by following the steps above.

 ## FAQ

 ### Where can I learn more about the Embedding SDK Playground or Embedding SDK?